ovh/docs/pages/public_cloud/public_cloud_databases/databases_06_restore_backup/guide.fr-fr.md

 ### Step 5: Wait for service creation

-You now just have to wait for your service to be ready.
+Now all you have to do is wait for your service to be ready.
 This new service is now completely independent from the one you forked the backup from.
 You can safely delete the old service without impacting the new one.

 > [!warning]